 Course content is based on CSA B354.2-01, B354.4-02

-Leader’s Guide, 10 Participant Manuals, DVD, CD containing read-only PowerPoint presentation, sample certificates, and course materials order form.
+Leader’s Guide, 10 Participant Manuals, CD containing read-only PowerPoint presentation, sample certificates, and course materials order form.
 Wall certificate and wallet card received after completion of course.

 Operators and supervisors